webgpu/webgpufundamentals/webgpu/lessons/webgpu-large-triangle-to-cover-clip-space.md

 It works, and it's easy to understand.

 There's a shortcut though for this specific case.
-We can instead make a single triangle that large enough that it covers the entire clip space area.
+We can instead make a single triangle that is large enough that it covers the entire clip space area.
 A simple example is this triangle

 <div class="webgpu_center">